Vanshika00307/Vanshika00307/README.md

-# 💻 Hello, I'm Vanshika!
+# 👋 Hi, I'm Vanshika!

-### 👋 Welcome to my GitHub!

-I'm a passionate **Front-End Developer** who enjoys building clean, responsive, and user-friendly web applications.
-I love turning ideas into beautiful and functional digital experiences.

----

-## 🚀 About Me

-- 🌱 Currently exploring the world of modern web development
-- 🛠️ Skilled in **HTML** and **CSS**
-- 📚 Always learning and trying out new tools and technologies

----
+I'm a **Front-End Developer** with a passion for creating responsive and user-friendly websites.
+I enjoy working with **HTML**, **CSS**, and have a growing interest in **Python** and modern JavaScript frameworks.

-## 🛠️ Tech Stack
+## 💡 Tech Stack

-- 💡 Languages: `HTML`, `CSS`, `Python`
+- HTML & CSS
-- 🌐 Frontend: `Responsive Web Design`
+- Responsive Web Design
-- ⚒️ Tools: `VS Code`, `Git`, `GitHub`
-- 🔍 Currently exploring: `React.js`, `Tailwind CSS`

----
+- Git & GitHub

-## 📫 Let's Connect
+## 📫 Connect with me

-- 💌 vanshikachoudhary07003@gmail.com
+- 📧 vanshikachoudhary07003@gmail.com
-- 🔗 www.linkedin.com/in/vanshika07003
+- 💼 www.linkedin.com/in/vanshika07003

-Thanks for visiting! 🌟